gesistsa/rio/README.md

 install_formats()
 ```

-The latest development version on GitHub can be installed using **devtools**:
+The latest development version on GitHub can be installed using **ghit**:

 ```R
 if(!require("ghit")){